 Visit the Alumni and Friends page for Homecoming specific information related to tailgating start and end times.

 Tailgating is defined as the participation in a social gathering before an event in areas designated by Benedictine University (the "University").
 The designated tailgating areas are reserved for fans, recognized student organizations and university departments.
 This policy refers specifically to tailgating events.
 Help us keep this a fun, safe and secure experience.
 If you see something dangerous or disruptive, say something to a university official.
 In case of an emergency, call 630-829-6666, University Police.
 For non-emergencies call 630-829-6122.

 - The University's designated tailgating area is the Neuzil/Rice Parking (Lot J) with the Krasa Center (Lot A) as an alternative location.
+Additional parking lots may be identified depending on the size of the crowd.
 Click on the map below showing the designated tailgating areas.
 The use of alcoholic beverages is prohibited outside the designated tailgating areas.